-At first the food sounds like it would be fantastic; meat cooked over a wood fired grill, each meal served with vegetables and a desert of ice cream or cake.
+At first, the food sounds like it would be fantastic; meat cooked over a wood-fired grill, each meal served with vegetables and a dessert of ice cream or cake.
 But, the reality is, after the first few meals the trend becomes apparent.
-With breakfast we get eggs and sausage or bacon, some cereal or oatmeal for the vegetarians, and tea or coffee.
-With lunch it can be overcooked steak, chicken, and occasionally pork.
+With breakfast, we get eggs and sausage or bacon, some cereal or oatmeal for the vegetarians, and tea or coffee.
+With lunch, it can be overcooked steak, chicken, and occasionally pork.
 Each meal includes rice and/or some type of potato, with vegetables on the side usually cooked carrots and cauliflower.
-We get a desert of ice cream or something along thoughts lines such as cake.
-Dinner might throw in a pasta which will be one some type of white cream sauce of they have it.
-And of course the ice cream or cake desert.
+We get a dessert of ice cream or something along thoughts lines such as cake.
+Dinner might throw in a portion of pasta which will be one some type of white cream sauce of they have it.
+And of course the ice cream or cake dessert.

-After a short time it doesn’t take long to get tired of the food, and to realize that it could be easy to get fat eating here.
+It doesn’t take long to get tired of the food and to realize that it could be easy to get fat eating here.
 I know the locals are hard pressed and would love such a meal, so it’s funny that they serve all of this to the guests and volunteers.
-I’m not sure what I will want to eat when I get home but it’s safe to say it won’t be a beef or chicken product.
+I’m not sure what I will want to eat when I get home, but it’s safe to say it won’t be a beef or chicken product.

 I have used the term guests when referring to others a few times, so I guess I should explain.
 The Antelope Park is half African Safari and resort, and half volunteer save the animals.
 The volunteers have separate living environment and quarters to keep them away from the guests, except for some joint events like elephant rides and meals.
 The park uses the revenue they generate to help pay for the food and care required for the lions and other animals at the part.
 They also employee about 100 locals, which in a country with 80% unemployment the jobs are a good thing to have.